Phosphor

 PhosphorGeometry::enforceMinSizes Grow zones to fit per-window minimum sizes by stealing surplus from neighbours, then resolve overlap

-PhosphorGeometry::clampZonesToScreen Position-only clamp; shifts zones so each window's effective rect stays on screen, sizes preserved
+PhosphorGeometry::clampZonesToScreen Position-only clamp that shifts zones so each window's effective rect stays on screen, sizes preserved

 PhosphorGeometry::removeRectOverlaps Resolve residual overlap between zones (used after min-size growth)